Eric Engberg: Life

 Engberg attended Highland Park High School (Class of 1959) in Highland Park, Illinois.

 He graduated from the University of Missouri School of Journalism.

-He worked at WTOP-TV; WTOP-FM; WTOP-AM from 1968 to 1972, then moved to Group W from 1972 until he joined CBS in 1976.
+He worked at WTOP-TV; WTOP-FM; WTOP from 1968 to 1972, then moved to Group W from 1972 until he joined CBS in 1976.

 Bernard Goldberg listed, as a central example of media bias, an Engberg CBS Evening News Reality Check segment that ridiculed the flat tax proposal of Steve Forbes.
 Goldberg leveled this charge in his book, Bias: A CBS Insider Exposes How the Media Distort the News, and elsewhere.

 Engberg wrote disparagingly of the candidates' performance in the 2000 presidential debates.
 He cautioned that anonymous sources are often misleading.

 Engberg died at his home in Palmetto, Florida, on March 27, 2016.

 Awards

-During his career Engberg received several awards for his reporting, including 1998 Investigative Reporters and Editors award, and 1999 Alfred I. duPont–Columbia University Award silver baton award.
+During his career Engberg received several awards for his reporting, including 1973’s Sigma Delta Chi distinguished service award in Radio Reporting and 1998 Investigative Reporters and Editors award, and 1999 Alfred I. duPont–Columbia University Award silver baton award.